The Education 529 Savings Plan

 Tax Advantages

-One of the best advantages of investing in a 529 Education Savings Plan is that you can do so without any tax penalties until the money is withdrawn from the account.
-The plans also qualify as a gift-tax exclusion.
+As everyone knows, taxes can be one of the most annoying and deterring factors of well-intentioned savings accounts.
+But because any money that you contribute to a 529 is necessarily going towards education, it is amazingly tax free.
+Probably the single best advantage of investing in a 529 Education Savings Plan is that you can do so without any tax penalties until the money is withdrawn from the account.
+The plans also qualify as a gift-tax exclusion, as an incentive to any potential contributors.

 What You Need to Know